AI Search Platform: The Infrastructure Behind Intelligent Applications

 As systems progress across these maturity stages, the ability to combine retrieval and ranking within a single query pipeline becomes increasingly critical.

-The Challenge: Delivering Retrieval Accuracy at Scale
+The Challenge: Coordinating Retrieval and Ranking at Scale

-Employee Productivity: Enterprise AI Search
+• Employee Productivity: Enterprise AI Search

 Enterprise AI search platforms are designed to improve employee productivity by helping users find information across internal tools, documents, and knowledge bases.
 These systems prioritize usability, governance, and integration with enterprise systems.
 Examples include Coveo Relevance Cloud, Elasticsearch, Glean, and Google Vertex AI Search.

-Customer-Facing: AI Search Platforms
+• Customer-Facing: AI Search Platforms

 Customer-facing AI search platforms are built for applications where performance, scale, and accuracy are critical.
 They power use cases such as search, recommendation, personalization, and RAG at web scale, where user experience and revenue depend on the quality and speed of results.
 Vespa.ai is purpose-built for this category.